ibtj21/Hana-association-mini/README.md

 # Hana-association-mini

-This mini-project demonstrates **Association Rule Mining** using simulated transaction data.The **Apriori algorithm** was used to uncover frequent itemsets and generate meaningful association rules based on customer shopping behavior.
+This mini-project demonstrates **Association Rule Mining** using simulated transaction data.
+The **Apriori algorithm** was used to uncover frequent itemsets and generate meaningful association rules based on customer shopping behavior.

 ---

-## 1. Simulate Transaction Data
+## Simulate Transaction Data

-- **Goal:** Create at least 10 fake transactions.
+- Created at least 10 fake transactions.
-- Each transaction contains **2–5 items**.
-- Items are selected from a pool of at least **10 unique grocery items**.
+- Each transaction contains **2–5 items** selected from a pool of at least **10 unique grocery items**.

 **Sample Transaction Data (10 total):**

 ```python
 [
     ['Bread', 'Milk'],